frontendnetwork/faq/source/Blazerr.md

 <hr>

 ## <span class="badge bg-secondary">Deprecated</span> blazerr-support-id-noncookies
-Is used to identify users without a cookie, you can get your uniqid from libary "blazerr-cookies-eu.php" (available at the Member-Center).
+Is used to identify users without a cookie, you can get your uniqid from library `blazerr-cookies-eu.php` (available at the Member-Center).

 ### Usage:
 	<meta name="blazerr-support-id-noncookies" content="Your uniqid">